MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/subscriptions/vdc-subscriptions.md

 ## Geo-regional considerations

 Although subscriptions can host resources in multiple Azure regions, many organizations structure their subscription designs with geographic or sovereignty requirements in mind.
-[Global VNet Peering](https://azure.microsoft.com/en-us/blog/global-vnet-peering-now-generally-available/) allows a VDC to connect between virtual networks based on different subscriptions and regions.
+[Global VNet Peering](https://azure.microsoft.com/en-us/blog/global-vnet-peering-now-generally-available/) allows a VDC to connect between virtual networks hosted on different subscriptions and regions.

 Deploying all VDC resources to the same region minimizes latency between hub and spoke environments for high-performance workloads and avoids cross-region policy issues.
 If your subscription design will result in a VDC that crosses regions, carefully consider any policy or performance impacts.